TimMcCool/scratchattach/wiki/home.md

 project.download(filename="project_name.sb3", dir="") #Downloads the project to your computer.
-The downloaded file will only work in the online editor project.get_raw_json() #Returns the JSON of the project content as dict project.get_creator_agent() #Returns the user-agent of the user who created the project (with information about their browser and OS)
+The downloaded file will only work in the online editor project.get_raw_json() #Returns the JSON of the project content as dict project.get_creator_agent() #Returns the user-agent of the user who created the project (with information about their browser and OS) project.upload_json_from("project_id") #Uploads the project json from the project with the given to the project represented by this Project object.
+New in v1.6.2
 ```

 # Unshared projects